pretix/pretix-docs/docs/guides/meta/language.md

 The only relevant factor is whether the ticket is checked out or not.
 Thus, the passive voice is appropriate.

+#### Image descriptions

+Whenever you add an image to the pretix documentation, add an image description along with it.
+Do not include an image without an image description in your article.
+You can find basic information on how to write a good image description at [Axess Lab](https://axesslab.com/alt-texts/).

 ### Terminology

 The pretix documentation benefits from consistent and clear terminology.